Table of Contents

 Hoisting larger small dogs is no mean feat, and you need to be cleared for lifting before thinking about purchasing this type of dog carrier sling.

 Another type of dog carrier sling is made of cloth that wraps across your body and allows you to situate your small dog inside the carrier in front of you, like a baby sling carrier.

 These slings differ in shape and size depending on what you need them.

 This cross-body doggy sling is situated from shoulder to hip and formulated using a sturdy, reinforced fabric much like the above-discussed version of the carrier sling.

 RELATED: How to Measure for and Choose the Right Dog Harness (Video)

 PROS of Dog Carrier Slings

-Whether you're carrying your small dog and walking your large breed on a leash, or you just want your hands free to talk on your cell phone, or hold a cup of coffee, a dog sling for your pet will certainly help in all those respects.
+Whether you're carrying your small dog and walking your large breed on a leash, or want your hands free to talk on your cell phone, or to hold a coffee cup, a dog sling for your pet will undoubtedly help in all those respects.

 That physical closeness helps many dogs feel more comfortable and fosters the bond between you and your dog during a trip.

 For example, rear-facing dog backpacks can be scary for dogs that aren't used to them because they cannot see you.